 Townhomes are larger than the average College Station apartments but smaller than houses.
 However, this additional space will need to be cleaned and maintained, which has the potential to be time consuming.
 It will also require more energy to regulate the temperature, increasing your average power bills.
 Thankfully, the homeowners association fees you are required to pay every month will ensure your landscaping is taken care of.
 Similar to luxury apartments, you may have access to community amenities such as a swimming pool and clubhouse.

 Luxury apartments in College Station, TX, are ideal for students because they provide the best of both worlds.
 Students enjoy the freedom of living off campus but remain close to campus and gain access to a wide-range of different amenities, such as pools, fitness centers, computer labs, and tanning beds, which are all designed to help them attain a balanced lifestyle.
 Apartments tend to be cheaper than other alternatives and also frequently include some of your utilities.
 At The Standard, for example, high-speed Internet and cable are included in the cost of rent.

 Once you decide that luxury apartments are right for you, you will need to visit the various apartments for rent in College Station, TX.
-The Standard in College Station is ideal because it is a pet-friendly environment with lavish amenities, stylish furniture packages and only a short walk from campus.
+The Standard at College Station is ideal because it is a pet-friendly environment with lavish amenities, stylish furniture packages and only a short walk from campus.
 Schedule a tour at our student apartments near Texas A&M today!